Can CBD Help with Perimenopausal Blood Pressure, Heart Palpitations, and other Cardio Issues?

 The full story is here but that doctor, rather than look at my age and hormone levels, put me on a slew of blood pressure meds.

 Followed by other meds to offset those.
-And more meds since those made me feel horribly.
+And more meds since those made me feel horrible.

 Heart scans.
 30 days of a portable heart monitor.
 Daily monitoring.